xtompie/dx/content/the-simple-way.md

 ## Global reclamation

 jQuery sets `window.jQuery` and `window.$` when it loads.
-Both names sit in the global scope, open to a collision with anything else that wants `$`.
+Both names are in the global scope, open to a collision with anything else that wants `$`.

 ```javascript